Written by- Greg Ellifritz

 With a few exceptions, most defensive ammunition is designed to expand within a relatively small and specific velocity window.
 When bullets designed to expand out of full size duty pistols are fired in guns with shorter barrels, they won’t expand as violently due to the loss of velocity.
 For most well designed hollowpoint bullets, expansion is generally optimal when velocities exceed 1000 feet per second.

-Most people understand that escaping gasses from the revolver cylinder gap also negatively effects velocity.
+Almost all revolver shooters understand that escaping gasses from the revolver cylinder gap also negatively effect velocity.
 What most people don’t know is that heavier bullets lose more velocity from the cylinder gap than lighter bullets.
 Again looking at the BBTI Page, we see that a 125 grain Corbon Hollow point out of a two inch barrel loses 40 feet per second of velocity between being shot from a gun with no cylinder gap and one that is .006 inches.
 A Speer 135 grain Gold Dot loses 55 feet per second.
 The 158 gain loads lose up to 60 feet per second.

-Twenty feet per second difference may not seem like a big deal, but if we are looking for optimal expansion, it may make a difference.
+A twenty feet per second velocity difference may not seem like a big deal, but if we are looking for optimal expansion, it may make a difference.
 The general trend between all .38 bullets is that the heavier the bullet, the more velocity is lost through the cylinder gap.
-There’s no reason not to assume that the same trend will hold true for 9mm bullets as well.
+There’s no reason not to assume that the same trend will hold true for 9mm revolver bullets as well.

 After taking a look at the velocity and cylinder gap issues, I would have to recommend a light to medium weight bullet for the 9mm revolvers.
 I would personally look at the 124 grain Speer Gold Dot, the 124 gain Federal HST, and the 127 grain Winchester Ranger.
 The 115 grain loads wouldn’t be off limits either, depending on how well they shot to my revolver’s point of aim.
 The over expansion of those loads in the full sized pistols would be mitigated by the shorter revolver barrels.

-If I was carrying one of the new Rugers, I would choose whatever 115-127 grain quality hollow point round shot the closest to the point of aim with my revolver.
-Then I’d buy a whole bunch of them and stop worrying about “stopping power.”
+If I was carrying a 9mm wheel gun, I would choose a 115-127 grain name brand quality hollow point round that didn’t jump the crimp and shot the closest to the point of aim with my revolver.
+Then I’d buy a whole bunch of those rounds and stop worrying about “stopping power.”